A Personal Narrative by Sabrina Fairchild

 It took three years for me to get to a place where I was ready to attempt new goals.
 While presenting at WSSC in 2017, I was inspired by SPINPower® workshops and knew that was my direction.
 In 2018, I was invited to become a SPINPower® MI, so I bought my own Spinner® Chrono and trained 2-3 times each week.
 This was when my body and fitness truly changed.
 I added Zwift and Training Peaks in the fall of 2019, which has increased the fun and motivation and helped me lose six more pounds.
 Not only that, I’ve gained the title SPINPower® Master Instructor.

 Sabrina's SPINPower® story inspired us.
 You too?
 Here's what you will learn with your own SPINPower® Online Certification:

 1. Confidently describe the benefits of power-based training to riders of all levels.

 2. Explain why Spinner® bikes measure actual power and accurate, not estimated caloric expenditure.

 3. Conduct ramp tests in class to help riders identify their Personal Spinning® Threshold (PST).

 With this knowledge in your tool kit, you will be able to provide the most effective way to train on the market today.
-Join Sabrina and make power training a key ingredient of your success.
+Join Lori and make power training a key ingredient of your success.

 Bonus: Even if you don’t plan to teach with power, this certification will provide you with the knowledge and ride profiles to optimize your own training– whether that’s indoors or on the open road!